Konstruktionist/fish/README.md

 * **fzf\_key\_bindings**
 As the name implies key bindings for [fzf][fzf] (fuzzy finder).
-It's a symbolic link to keybindings for fzf which lives in `/usr/local/opt/fzf/shell/key-bindings.fish`.
+It's a symbolic link to key bindings for fzf which lives in `/usr/local/opt/fzf/shell/key-bindings.fish`.

 * **getnet**
 Get network information.
-I don't use this anymore because newer Mac's may not have a physical ethernet port.
+I don't use this anymore because newer Mac's may not have a physical Ethernet port.
 Replacement is `netinfo`.

 * **hosts**